yongleex/PIV-DCNN/data/ImagesForDataset/readme.md

-# The original REAL images
+# The original 'REAL' images

 All the images (visualized  in the lower part of this page) in this folder are obtained from the public available  website.